irmalenikita/Finance-analysis-of-top-500-companies-in-India/README.md

 **Problem Statement:**

  Without analyzing the competition, it is difficult for a business to survive.
-You are tasked to analyse the competition for the management to provide better results.
+I was tasked to analyse the competition for the management to provide better results.
 This data set has information on the market capitalization of the top 500 companies in India.
 Serial NumberNameName of CompanyMar Cap – CroreMarket Capitalization in